 In April 2015, the FASB issued new guidance in Subtopic 835-30, Interest-Imputation of Interest, which seeks to simplify the presentation of debt issuance costs.
 These amendments require that debt issuance costs related to a recognized debt liability be presented in an entity's balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
 The recognition and measurement guidance for debt issuance costs are not affected by the amendments in this guidance.
 Entities should apply the amendments on a retrospective basis, wherein the balance sheet of each individual period presented should be adjusted to reflect the period-specific effects of applying the new guidance.
-The guidance is effective for annual reporting periods beginning after December 15, 2015, including interim periods within that reporting period.
-Early adoption is permitted.
-The Company is currently evaluating the impact this guidance will have on its consolidated financial statements upon adoption of this standard.
+The Company has early-adopted this standard as of September 30, 2015, and has applied its provisions retrospectively.
+The adoption of this standard resulted in the reclassification of \$19.4 million and \$21.8 million of unamortized debt issuance costs related to the Company's senior unsecured notes from "Other assets, net" to "Long-term debt, net" within its consolidated balance sheets as of September 30, 2015 and December 31, 2014, respectively.
+Other than this reclassification, the adoption of this standard did not have an impact on the Company's unaudited consolidated financial statements.
+The effect of this change in accounting principle on previously reported interim periods are decreases to each of total assets and total liabilities of \$26.6 million and \$20.1 million as of March 31, 2015 and June 30, 2015, respectively.
+See Notes 2.g and 5.g for additional discussion of debt issuance costs.